babashka/process/README.md

 user=> LICENSE		README.md	src
 ```

-Redirect output stream from one process to inputstream of the next process:
+Redirect output stream from one process to input stream of the next process:

 ``` clojure
 (let [is (-> (process ["ls"] {:out :stream}) :out)]